 Winthrop Friends of the Public Library Board, Board of Advisors, and Bylaws

-shannon huffman polson, PRESIDENT
+shannon huffman polson, chair

 Shannon Huffman Polson is a leadership speaker and an author.
 A native Alaskan, she earned her BA in English Literature at Duke before serving in the Army as an attack helicopter pilot.
 She earned her MBA at the Tuck School at Dartmouth and then worked for several years in marketing management in the medical device and technology industries.
 Shannon has served on the board of the Alaska Wilderness League and Seattle Pro Musica.
 She and her husband are co-founders of Methow Episcopal, and along with their two young sons have been residents of the Methow Valley for three-and-a-half years.
 They consider a library a second home.

 A favorite book: West With the Night by Beryl Markham

 patricia leigh, VICE-chair